aid4nscud/friends-music-rec/README.md

 **- Login/Register a User**

-**- User can search any song, recommend it, and find it under their profile.**
+**- User can search any song, preview it, and then recommend it.**

-**- User can view their profile, as well as that of others**
+**- User can view their profile and can see their social info + what they've recommended**

 **- User can explore recommendations and interact with them (like, follow recommender)**

 **- User can search users and follow immediately, or click on the profiles of the user results**

-**- User can see recommendations of users they follow and interact with them (like, ??)**
+**- User can see recommendations of users they follow and interact with them (like, save??)**

 TODO:

-- Spotify Authorization Code Flow
 - Add Logic to Rec and User Objects:
   - When user goes to next rec, rec id added to 'seen' recs array with respective interaction 'liked' or 'unliked'
   - Calculate score based on interactions

-- Possibly add commenting to friend recs.
+- Add like functionality to SearchedProfileRec

+- ADD DIRECT RECOMMENDATIONS???
+IF SO, WHAT IS ASSOCIATED SCORE?